dipAch/Infrastructure-Automation-Kit/README.md

 set of steps.
 So, imagine we have to setup 100 such Tomcat instances.
 Yeah...right, that's gonna take a lot of time.
 As part of the setup, we will also need to download and install the appropriate `JDK/JRE` required by the applications to be deployed.

+For the Reverse-Proxy Instances it is even more cumbersome to go through the entire Configure, Build / Compile and Install process for the `HTTPD` Software and its dependencies.
+Sounds like a task requiring Automation?!

 ## Automation to the Rescue
 To avoid this repetition at work, I came up with an utility that performs the necessary checks and steps without any human intervention and thus increases productivity by saving time wasted on the process of downloading/installing and setting up the infrastructure part.